Thursday, June 30, 2022

 Party Weekend @Shady Harbor

-After a 35 miles cruise in classic NY baby blue skies on Friday June 10th we pulled into Donovan’s Shady Harbor Marina in New Baltimore, New York on the Hudson River.
-This was a highly anticipated “Boater Appreciation weekend” to meet up for a 3 day party hosted by Brian and Kathy Donovan, owners of the marina.
+After a 35-mile cruise in classic NY baby blue skies on Friday, June 10th, we pulled into Donovan’s Shady Harbor Marina in New Baltimore, New York, on the Hudson River.
+This was a highly anticipated “Boater Appreciation weekend” to meet up for a 3-day party hosted by Brian and Kathy Donovan, owners of the marina.

-The National Anthem was played and the flag slowly rose to the top of the pole waving over the Hudson River.
-A Catholic Bishop in purple cassock robe and mitre beanie strolled the docks stopping at each Looper boat.
-Using water blessed from the Hudson, the Bishop dipped a branch and sprinkled water on each boat saying a prayer to keep us safe while on the water.
+The National Anthem was played, and the flag slowly rose to the top of the pole, waving over the Hudson River.
+A Catholic Bishop in a purple cassock robe and mitre beanie strolled the docks, stopping at each Looper boat.
+Using water blessed from the Hudson, the Bishop dipped a branch and sprinkled water on each boat, saying a prayer to keep us safe while on the water.

-The crowd was so enthusiastic we convinced the band to play multiple encores.
-By the time the last table was stored away and the tents taken down…it was a pretty quiet evening.
-With full stomachs, ringing ears and tired feet, we all strolled down the docks to tuck in safely for the night.
+The crowd was so enthusiastic that we convinced the band to play multiple encores.
+By the time the last table was stored away and the tents taken down,it was a pretty quiet evening.
+With full stomachs, ringing ears, and tired feet, we all strolled down the docks to tuck in safely for the night.
 Boater Appreciation Weekend was one for the history books.

 Monday, June 13, 2022